sontx/mcpadapt/README.md

         # if your framework supports async function even better use async_adapt.
 ```

+2. and that's it, test that your adapter is working and send us a PR to share it with the world.

 ## Roadmap

 - [x] initial framework for anyone to start creating adapters